mne-tools/mne-python/doc/manual/source_localization/c_inverse.rst

-  a given source location, are the fields of unit dipoles pointing to the directions of the :math:`x`, :math:`y`, and :math:`z` axis of the coordinate system employed in the forward calculation (usually the :ref:`MEG head coordinate frame <BJEBIBAI>`).
+  a given source location, are the fields of unit dipoles pointing to the directions of the :math:`x`, :math:`y`, and :math:`z` axis of the coordinate system employed in the forward calculation (usually the :ref:`MEG head coordinate frame <c_legacy_BJEBIBAI>`).
 For LOC the orientation is changed so that the first two source components lie in the plane normal to the surface normal at the source location and the third component is aligned with it.
   Thereafter, the variance of the source components tangential to the cortical surface are reduced by a factor defined by the ``--loose`` option.

 - A *variable loose orientation constraint* (vLOC) can be employed (the ``--loosevar`` option).
 This is similar to fLOC except that the value given